 What if, though, video games could be deployed for the purposes of health?
 And what if a game specifically designed to aid with the identification of Alzheimer’s disease in potentially at-risk individuals seemed to be genuinely picking up on vital information as to possible diagnosis?

-A collaboration between UK game studio Glitchers, German communications giant Deutsch, and a whole host of British universities – including the University of East Anglia and University College London – Sea Hero Quest has currently attracted just over four million players.
+A collaboration between UK game studio Glitchers, German telecommunication giant Deutsche Telekom, and a whole host of British universities – including the University of East Anglia and University College London – Sea Hero Quest has currently attracted just over four million players.
 This, the developers say, has allowed them to provide scientists with “more data than traditional research methods could have ever gathered.”

 Given that a new case of dementia (and Alzheimer’s is the most common disease that forms part of the wider term “dementia”) is recorded every three seconds, it’s evident that anything that we can do to ensure the medical industry has a fighting chance to start working on treatment is a positive thing.